dmorse/pscf/doc/user-man/compile-cmake.rst

 Compiling from source, using cmake
 ==================================

+.. _install-compile-cmake-overview-sub:

 Overview
 --------

-In this page, we discuss instructions for how to compile PSCF from source using the cmake build system on either Mac OS X or linux operating systems.
+In this page, we discuss instructions for how to compile PSCF from source using the cmake build system, on either Mac OS X or linux operating systems.
-It is also possible to compile the code with just the unix make utility, using a makefile that is provided with the source code.
+It is also possible to compile the code using the unix make utility alone, using a makefile that is provided with the source code.
 Compilation using make alone is described on a separate page on :ref:`install-compile-make-sec`.
-The advantage of using cmake is that cmake can generally find the paths to the Lapack and FFTW libraries upon which PSCF depends, whereas you need to figure out the locations of these libraries yourself if you use make.
+The advantage of using cmake is that cmake can generally find the paths to the Lapack and FFTW libraries upon which PSCF depends, whereas you are more likely to need to figure out the locations of these libraries yourself if you use make.

 Compiling with cmake involves the following steps: